 Perceptions of Peace

 In this article, which originally appeared at Athletes in Action, Amethyst Holmes helps us think through the perceptions of peace portrayed in the media:

 In an astounding move of collaboration, North and South Korea agreed to have their athletes march under the same flag during the opening ceremony in Pyeongchang.
 For the first time, Olympians from both countries will also form a joint women’s hockey team.
 After years of disengagement and broken communications between these two regional foes, this peacemaking gesture could spur on peace talks around tension-filled topics including North Korea’s nuclear weapons program.

 Some aren’t optimistic that this diplomatic chess move will help improve relations outside the realm of sport and fear it is little more than a political stunt full of underlying agendas with no intentions to move toward genuine harmony or demilitarization.

 What illusions about our lives are we presenting to the world and want others to believe?
-Are we peacemakers in public and peace-deficient in private?
-Are we Christlike for show?
-Are we people quick to seek understanding and harmony when all eyes are on us and slow to pray about the friction in our own homes?
-Are we genuine?
+Are we peacemakers in public and peace-deficient in private and are we Christlike for show?
+Are we people quick to seek understanding and harmony?
+When all eyes are on us and we’re slow to pray about the friction in our own homes?
+Are we even genuine?

 Another way of putting it would be to make sure your video matches your audio.
 Make sure your walk matches your talk.
 As believers, it’s important to truly seek God’s peace on Monday through Saturday and not just on Sunday morning.
 It’s a good reminder to ask ourselves if we’re living faithfully or fraudulently in all areas of our lives.